sjbylo/quarkus-learning/README.md

 ## "Binary" Build on OpenShift

 ```
+# These commands will upload the runner jar into a openjdk-11 container and commit it to the built-in registry
 oc new-build registry.access.redhat.com/openjdk/openjdk-11-rhel7:1.1 --binary --name=people -l app=people
 oc start-build people --from-file target/*-runner.jar --follow
 ```